johertrich/neural_JKO_ic/README.md

 # Importance Corrected Neural JKO Sampling

-This repository contains the code for the paper "Importance Corrected Neural JKO Sampling" available at
+This repository contains the code for the ICML 2025 paper "Importance Corrected Neural JKO Sampling" available at
 http://arxiv.org/abs/2407.20444
 Please cite the paper, if you use the code.